UPPMAX/HPC-python/docs/day3/pandas.rst

 .. caution::

    Chunking with Pandas works best when no coordination is required between chunks.
-Some aggregate statistics can be calculated if care is taken to make sure that either all chunks are of identical size or that different-sized chunks are reweighted appropriately.
-However, if your data have natural groupings where group membership is not known by position a priori, or where each group is itself larger than memory, you may be better off using Dask or other libraries.
-Windowed operations will also not work because there will be no overlap between chunks.
+Operations that handle each row independently can easily be incorporated into chunking routines.
+Some aggregate statistics can also be calculated if care is taken to make sure that either all chunks are of identical size or that different-sized chunks are reweighted appropriately.

+   However, if your data have natural groupings where group membership is not known by position a priori, and/or where each group is itself larger than memory, you may be better off using Dask or other libraries.
+Windowed operations also do not work because there is no overlap between chunks.

 .. challenge